tabletcorry/recipes/deserts/blended_shake.md

 * The amounts above produce about 4 fl oz of "flavor" and 8 fl oz of "base"
       * 12 fl oz mix is about 2 servings.
 It is quite filling.
       * A serving is 200-400 calories, depending on additions.
 The base is very low calorie.
+      * A serving also has >7g protein, which is part of why it is filling.
 * More sugar/sweetener is the most likely need.
-Depends on Apple sauce sweetness Blend all ingredients, except the ice.
+Depends on Apple sauce sweetness, or what primary sweetener you use.

+### Instructions

-If making a single serving, just blend it all together.
+If making a single batch, just blend it all together.
 You may want to add the ice in last to prevent melting.

-If making ahead of time, hold the graham cracker and ice.
-Prepare base and blend, then mix and serve.
+If making ahead of time, hold the graham cracker and ice from the base.
+Prepare base and blend seperately, then mix and serve for each serving.
+See notes for ratios to mix.
+Alternately, just make a bunch of the base.
+The various flavor blends are very quick to make, and people can experiment with the base on their own.